tressoldi/MindSwitch/README.md

 -MindSwitchPC.py, the software in Python for testing on your PC the parameters to use;

--Calibration.txt, the file with the parameters to be used by the MindSwitchPC.py;
+-Calibration.ini, the file with the parameters to be used by the MindSwitchPC.py;